GaetanGiraud/php-framework-example/README.md

 $this->view($view, $data = array( 'ressource'= > $myRessource ));
 ```

+The data is `exploded` and made avalable as separate variables.
+In the example above, the `$ressource` variable is made avaible in the view.

 ##### 2.4.3 Layout file

 The `_layout.php` file always gets loaded first.